Thank you for subscribing, you'll be hearing from us soon.

 The SIFA Application Process is in two stages, comprising:

 The process is summarized in the "Apply" section of the website.
-For a detailed description please check the Instruction Guide for Applicants.
+For details about the application process, please check the Concept Note Application Guide, available to download from the "Apply" section of the website.

 A Concept Note is a brief project proposal, to be submitted during the first stage of the application process.
 The Concept Note is intended to be brief, focusing on the fulfilment of the eligibility and selection criteria of the proposal/applicant and introducing the key aspects of the activity proposed to be supported.